How do I get the OnSIP app?

 You may have too many applications and/or resource intensive browser windows open.
 Exiting out of them can drastically improve the OnSIP app's performance.
 Another possibility is that your internet bandwidth (or your caller/callee's internet connection if they are calling via a web browser) isn’t sufficient to support web calling.
 We recommend business-grade internet connectivity for optimal call quality.
 Try our free VoIP test to diagnose your network call quality.

 Can I use a headset with the OnSIP app?

 Yes, in fact it's highly recommended that you do use a headset for the best experience.
 Otherwise, echos within your device can ensue, along with suboptimal audio from your external speakers.

-The audio settings for using a headset with a browser on a Mac are adjusted through the Sound System Preferences.
-Set the headset as the default device by highlighting it in the list for both input and output.
+The audio settings for using a headset on a Mac computer can be adjusted in System Preferences, under the Sound settings.
+Set your headset as the default device by highlighting it in the list for both input and output.
 The device must be plugged in for this to be visible.

 Here are a few important notes regarding headset recommendations: